bondneverdies/ngAutocomplete/README.md

 Tested with angularjs-1.2.4

 Uses optional directive parameters, so it won't work with <1.2.

-If people are interested I'll release a <1.2 version.
+This fork allow the address validation : input.$valid will be false as long as the user has not selected an address provided by the Google API.
+To use this, add required="required" to your input tag.

 ## Examples